vlmeg/vlmeg.github.io/Optimization.md

+---
+layout: default
+---

-# Application of Gams to poer system optimization
+## Application of GAMS to power system optimization

+Mathematical formulation of Multiperiod Optimal Power Flow in GAMS